• Skip to primary navigation

 • I like to use fat-free cream of mushroom soup and low-fat sour cream in this recipe to minimize the calories.
 I haven't found that this negatively impacts the taste.

-• If you prefer crisp broccoli, you can omit the step of cooking the frozen broccoli in salted water.
+• If you prefer crisp broccoli, you can skip cooking the frozen broccoli in salted water.
 I would, however, recommend at least blanching the florets if you use fresh broccoli.

 Other One-Pot Wonders